20 soccer drills for coaches and players 2026

 ➔ Equipment needed: Ball and cones

 The practical application of this exercise is more than clear.
-Just look, for example, at the way Pep Guardiola’s current team, Manchester City, plays.
-A world-class football symphony.
+Just look, for example, at how Pep Guardiola’s current team, Manchester City, plays.
+A soccer symphony of the highest level.

 The long pass

-When the opposing team is playing in the part of the pitch where the ball is, or when they are playing with a very advanced defense, there is nothing like the art of the long pass to break them down.
-A single long pass can undo the best defense in the world, and a great exercise is this one by Profe Bazan.
+When the opposing team is closed in on the part of the field where the ball is, or when they play with a very advanced defense, there is nothing like the art of the long pass to break their schemes.
+A single long pass can disrupt the best defense in the world, and this is a great exercise that Profe Bazan proposes.

-Furthermore, the work is twofold with this method: the passer practices the long pass, but the receiver improves his ability to control and shoot.
+In addition, the work is twofold with this method: the passer practices the long pass, but the receiver improves his ability to control and finish.
 Two for one.

 ➔ Exercise level: Medium